The highest decoration in the nation

 The Medal of Honor is awarded by the President, in the name of Congress, to a member of the armed forces who is prominently distinguished by gallantry and intrepidity, risking loss of life above and beyond the call of duty.

-Medals Awarded to Members of US Air Force
+Medals Awarded to Members of the US Air Force